FacerOfGod/website-la-norma/content/english/activities/norma-kids.md

         * Comfortable shoes depending on the activity

           *Norma Kids does not provide anything, except drinking water (tap water).*
+    - type: warning
+      title: Registration
+      content: |-
+        * Registration form to be completed (including health form)
+        * Photocopy of vaccinations
+        * Photocopy of the child's identity card or family record book
   openstreet_map:
     enable: true
     latitude: 45.200866